Print this page (attorney exhibit format)

 Custody Documentation Overview

-- Intake documented by email: case context, deadlines, and objectives captured in writing.
+- Written intake captured in email: case context, deadlines, and objectives captured in writing.

-- Evidence receipt notes: identifiers, condition, and handling constraints documented upon receipt.
+- Evidence receipt notes: identifiers, condition, and handling constraints recorded upon receipt.

-- Acquisition and preservation: performed as authorized and within defined scope
+- Acquisition and preservation: performed as authorized under confirmed engagement terms.

-- Hash verification: hashing and verification records for images or exports, where applicable.
+- Hash verification: hashing and verification records for images or exports, when used.

-- Packaging for review: clear deliverables, stated limitations, and “what was done / not done” notes.
+- Packaging for review: clear deliverables, stated limitations, and scope-based handling notes.

 See: Sample Documents (including chain-of-custody and hash-record examples).